Understanding TDS on ESOP

 How TDS applies to ESOPs?

 TDS on ESOPs becomes applicable precisely at the moment when the stock options are exercised not when they are granted or vested.
-At this point, the difference between the FMV on the date of exercise and the price you pay to purchase the shares is treated as taxable income under the head ‘salaries’.
+At this point, the difference between the FMV on the date of exercise and the exercise price you pay to purchase the shares is treated as taxable income under the head ‘salaries’.

 Employers are required to deduct TDS at 30% plus applicable surcharge and cess on this amount and deposit it with the income tax department.
 This deduction is clearly mentioned in your Form 16, which can then be used to reconcile and claim tax credits while filing your income tax return.